 I connected the RigExpert to it with an 18″ jumper and did several SWR scans using it as a standalone unit.

-Turns out, the antenna appears to be tuned a little low, but it’s not so far off that it would be unusable, particularly with a tuner and on the low end of 20 meters, maybe even without a tuner.
+Turns out, the antenna appears to be tuned a little low, but it’s not so far off that it would be unusable, particularly with a tuner.
+On the low end of 20 meters, might not even need a tuner.

 Those low SWR dips are just below 40, 20 and 15 meters.

 Scanning the whole range that the RigExpert can do reveals an even more surprising bit.
-The antenna appears to work at 2:1 or better from about 70MHz up.
+From a vector analysis point of view, the antenna appears to work at 2:1 or better from about 70MHz up.
+I suspect real world results might not bear that out.

 This scan is a little rough because there are only 100 points on a plot covering a full 170MHz.
 Armed with the information I now have about this antenna, I think I want to set it up and scan it at higher resolution and see if I can learn enough to understand why it works at all.
 My intuition suggests that the high frequency response might be due to the one really short leg.
 I want to see exactly where that lowest SWR dip around 150MHz is and what relationship that has to the actual length of the short leg.
 I think the still reasonable response at lower frequencies may be related the antenna’s overall length and maybe harmonics of 7, 14 and 21 MHz.